alemart/surgescript/docs/reference/surgescript.md

 Example:

 ```
-// prints the version of the SurgeScript runtime
+// Prints the version of the SurgeScript runtime
 object "Application"
 {
 	state "main"